Triple H: Post-retirement and corporate roles (2022–present)

 On September 6, 2022, WWE announced that Levesque had been promoted to chief content officer of the company.
-Levesque maintained this role after WWE was acquired by Endeavor the following year.
-Since his retirement, he has continued to make appearances at post-show press conferences and in storylines, typically acting as an on-screen authority figure under his real name and ring name.
+Levesque maintained this role after WWE was acquired by Endeavor (now the WME Group) the following year.
+Since his retirement, he has continued to make appearances at post-show press conferences in his chief content officer role, and in storylines, typically acting as an on-screen authority figure under his real name and ring name.